fsantini/KoboCloud/README.md

 ### Dropbox
 To add a Dropbox link, open your dropbox in a browser.
 Select the folder that you want to share and click "Share" and "Send link".
 Copy the link that appears into the kobocloudrc file.

+### pCloud
+Files added into a subfolder of the *public* folder of pCloud are also supported.
+Add the public link to the containing folder (starting with https://filedn.com/) to the kobocloudrc file.

 ### Restart
 Restart your Kobo after making changes to kobocloudrc to make them effective.